LuckierDodge/house-hack-ruleset-0e/Gameplay/Combat.md

 Initiative is rolled at the start of each round of combat, and determines which side acts first during each phase of combat. _House Hack_ uses Side Initiative, where every character on a "side" acts simultaneously.

 > Alternative: Initiative only matters for the first round.
-Subsequent rounds switch order.
+Subsequent rounds switch order. <n>
 > Prosposed example.
 Given two teams, T1 and T2, with T1 rolling higher initiative:
 > Round 1:
 >   Positioning Phase: T1, T2